dwhiffing/fury/content/nato/it/army/body.md

 520, most were of the A2 standard but 120 were of the A5 variant.
 Italy also operated 136 ARV (Armored Recovery Vehicles), 40 AEV (Armored Engineer Vehicles), and 64 AVLB (Armored Vehicle Launched Bridges).
-Besides Germany, Italy was the largest user of this tank which was used in all formations except the *Ariete* and *Mameli* armored and *Garibaldi* mechanized
+Besides Germany, Italy was the largest user of this tank which was employed in all formations except the *Ariete* and *Mameli* armored and *Garibaldi* mechanized
 Brigades.